-The main functions of the Committee shall include the following:
+The main functions of the Committee include the following:

-- (1) review the following and report the same to the Board: - (a) with the external auditors, the audit plan; - (b) with the external auditors, his evaluation of the system of internal controls; - (c) with the external auditors, his audit report; - (d) the assistance given by the employees of the Company to the external auditors; - (e) the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work; - (f) the internal audit programme, processes, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function; - (g) the quarterly results and year end financial statements, prior to the approval by the Board, focusing particularly on: - (i) changes in or implementation of major accounting policy changes; - (ii) significant and unusual events; and - (iii) compliance with accounting standards and other legal requirements; - (h) any related party transaction and conflict of interest situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity; - (i) any letter of resignation from the external auditors of the Company; and - (j) whether there is reason (supported by grounds) to believe that the Company's external auditors is not suitable for re-appointment. - (2) recommend the nomination of a person or persons as external auditors. - (3) assessment of financial risk. - (4) to consider the major findings of internal investigations and management's response.
+- (1) review the following and report the same to the Board: - (a) with the external auditors, the audit plan; - (b) with the external auditors, their evaluation of the system of internal controls: - (c) with the external auditors, their audit report; - (d) the assistance given by the employees of the Company to the external auditors; - (e) the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work; - (f) the internal audit programme, processes, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function; - (g) the quarterly results and year end financial statements, prior to the approval by the Board, focusing particularly on: - (i) changes in or implementation of major accounting policy changes; - (ii) significant matters highlighted including financial reporting issues, significant judgements made by management, significant and unusual events or transactions, and how these matters are addressed; and - (iii) compliance with accounting standards and other legal requirements; - (h) any related party transaction and conflict of interest situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity; - any letter of resignation from the external auditors of the Company; and - (j) whether there is reason (supported by grounds) to believe that the Company's external auditors is not suitable for reappointment.

+- (2) recommend the nomination of a person or persons as external auditors. - (3) assessment of financial risk. - (4) to consider the major findings of internal investigations and management's response.